alexg16/it-learning/linux.md

 - [How To Configure BIND as a Private Network DNS Server on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-configure-bind-as-a-private-network-dns-server-on-ubuntu-18-04)
 - [How to Install and Configure an NFS Server on Ubuntu 18.04](https://linuxize.com/post/how-to-install-and-configure-an-nfs-server-on-ubuntu-18-04/)
 - [More on NFS on Ubuntu 18.04](https://www.howtoforge.com/tutorial/how-to-configure-a-nfs-server-and-mount-nfs-shares-on-ubuntu-18.04/)
+- [How to set domain search on Ubuntu 18.04 Desktop](https://askubuntu.com/questions/1068467/how-to-set-domain-search-on-ubuntu-18-04/1082634#1082634)  restarting NetworkManager after using nm-connection-editor seems to be required for changes to take effect, e.g. sudo systemctl restart NetworkManager
 - [How to Install Ubuntu 18.04 along with Windows 10](https://vitux.com/how-to-install-ubuntu-18-04-along-with-windows-10/)
 - [How to Install Visual Studio Code on Ubuntu 18.04](https://linuxize.com/post/how-to-install-visual-studio-code-on-ubuntu-18-04/)
 - [How to: RDP to Ubuntu](https://www.rorymon.com/blog/how-to-rdp-to-ubuntu/)